 Presenting well isn’t a gift you’re born with.
 It’s true that some people are naturally more charismatic than others, but this doesn’t always make them good presenters.
-For a lot of people this common misconception can lead to crippling nerves, poor preparations, and lots of money in lost revenue as your sales deck doesn’t do what it’s supposed to.
-Presentation skills can absolutely be taught, and even the most nervous, or clueless of presenters can learn how to present like professionals just by following some key advice.
+For a lot of people this common misconception can lead to crippling nerves, poor preparation, and lots of money in lost revenue as your sales deck doesn’t do what it’s supposed to.
+Good presentation skills can absolutely be taught, and even the most nervous, or clueless of presenters can learn how to present like professionals just by following some key advice.

 So once you’ve got effective, visual slides then – and only then – is it time to focus on the soft skills that will polish your delivery.

 How to use this article

 This guide contains lots of helpful tips on how to improve your presentation skills.
 We’ve divided it into sections so you can work through your preparation chronologically.
 We’d recommend starting at the beginning, but feel free to click below to jump to your favourite bit.

 How to master the art of body language

 A note on presentation nerves

 We’ve all felt it – that heavy feeling in your stomach waiting for your name to be announced, the pacing up and down in the corridor before the door opens, the slightly sweaty palms as you open up your laptop.
 Everyone gets presentation nerves.
 And the truth is, a little extra adrenaline pumping through your veins probably gives your performance a lift.
 But chronic, debilitating nerves are unpleasant, and are a real issue for many people.

 But are avoiding sweaty palms and practicing deep breathing really effective presentation skills?